bartoszpacura/premier-league-standings/README.md

 # Premier League Standings

-A simple api showing the current Premier League standings and the number of goals scored by each team.
+A simple API showing the current Premier League standings and the number of goals scored by each team.

 The data is downloaded from the official Premier League website.